StarLegacy/StarLegacy.Wiki/Old Guides/Elevator.md

 7. When you have added all the floors you want, right- or left-click the blank sign to make it update and show destination floor.
 This does not mean you cannot add more floors, as the sign will update again when you interact with it.

-Addtional Information:

-- You may cover the glass and iron of your elevator floors with carpet.
+> You may cover the glass and iron of your elevator floors with carpet.

+## Using an elevator

+By clicking on the "Dest:" sign of the elevator above the button, you can change where the elevator will take you.
+Stand on the block in front of the signs and press the button.

-- Since the button, sign, and glass is all that is needed for a floor, you can create a spaceship that supports an Elevator going into and out of it when you line up the glass with the bottom destination (e.g. level 1 in your base, level 2 on ship)
+> Since the button, sign, and glass is all that is needed for a floor, you can create a spaceship that supports an Elevator going into and out of it when you line up the glass with the bottom destination (e.g. level 1 in your base, level 2 on ship)